 The main function of a fuse is to protect your wiring, but in order to do so, you’ll have to get the right fuse wire size from the start, too low and it’ll blow, too high and you’ll end up doing damage to the whole circuit!

 Things could get really ugly really quickly, so to avoid all that mess you’ll need to ensure that you get the right size fuse for the job every time.
 For your fuse to do its job correctly and protect your wires, it should be rated about 1.1 to 1.5 times the rated current value.
-It’s also a great idea to get an ATC fuse holder to protect and mount your fuse.
+Its also a great idea to get an ATC fuse holder to protect and mount your fuse.

-One common misconception about choosing the correct fuse size is that it’s dependent on the load of the circuit.
+One common misconception about choosing the correct fuse size is that its dependent on the load of the circuit.
 Actually, the load of the circuit should have nothing to do with choosing a fuse size.
 The fuse size should be based on the SMALLEST wire (largest gage number) in the circuit.

 How to calculate fuse rating